Shalev-CompBio/pathology-data-standardization/README.md

 ## 8. Bonus: LLM-Assisted Automation Proposal

-To scale this process to thousands of pathology reports, an LLM-assisted layer could be introduced as a secondary extraction step.
+To scale this process to thousands of pathology reports, an LLM-assisted layer could be introduced as a secondary extraction step, complementing the existing rule-based pipeline.

 A possible strategy would include:

-* Prompting the model with raw clinical and histology text.
+* Prompting the model with raw clinical and histology text (Hebrew and English) using a domain-specific instruction.
-* Requesting strictly structured JSON outputs with fixed fields (site, morphology, behavior, grade).
+* Requesting strictly structured JSON outputs with fixed fields (tumor site, morphology, behavior, and grade).
-* Applying schema validation, confidence thresholds, and rule-based consistency checks.
+* Applying automated schema validation, confidence thresholds, and rule-based consistency checks.
-* Requiring human review for low-confidence or conflicting cases.
+* Requiring human review for low-confidence cases or conflicting evidence across sources.
 ---

 **Submission Date:** January 29, 2026